-Passing the milestone at the end of the third semester is competitive.
+Passing the milestone at the end of the second semester is competitive.
 Consult the requirements of each major for details.
-Students who are interested in more than one program must meet the milestone requirements for both and must submit separate portfolios, if required.
-Transfers requested past the third semester are considered only if vacancies occur, and such transfers are limited to students with equivalent course work who are competitive with continuing students.
+Students who are interested in more than one program must meet the milestone requirements for both and must submit separate applications and portfolios, as required by the program.
+Transfers requested past the second semester are considered only if vacancies occur, and such transfers are limited to students with equivalent course work who are competitive with continuing students.
 Students who do not meet the critical requirements but pass the milestone are not dismissed from the university and may transfer to other programs.